 We Can Help

 The Elliott Davis, LLC State, and Local Tax Practice is a team of experienced professionals who will work closely with you and your company to take advantage of a wide array of state and local incentives.
 Whether you need assistance with state income taxes, property taxes, or sales taxes, our State and Local Tax professionals are here for you.
-Please contact email@example.com for assistance evaluating how your company can benefit from the various state credits and incentives.
-In addition, if you would like to receive State and Local Tax alerts, articles, newsletters, and information on webcast and CPE events sign up here.
+If you would like to receive State and Local Tax alerts, articles, newsletters, and information on webcast and CPE events sign up here.